Dr. Ray LaPierre – Faculty of Engineering

 Currently accepting graduate students

-The LaPierre research group is focussed on the development of semiconductor materials and devices.
-Our current work focuses on the growth and characterization of group III-V compound semiconductors and their application in photonic and optoelectronic devices including infrared photodetectors and cameras, thermoelectrics, betavoltaics, and quantum information processing (single photon sources, detectors).
+The Quantum Materials and Devices Group, headed by Dr. LaPierre, is focused on the development of semiconductor materials and devices at the quantum scale.
+Our current work focuses on the growth and characterization of semiconductors (Figure 1) and their application in quantum photonic and optoelectronic devices (Figure 2 and 3).
+Possible projects include:

 We have a wide variety of experimental tools at McMaster:

-• Metalorganic chemical vapour deposition system (MOCVD) for compound semiconductors.
+• Molecular beam epitaxy (Figure 1) and metalorganic chemical vapour deposition system (MOCVD) for compound semiconductor deposition.

-• State-of-the-art electron beam characterization including scanning electron microscopy, high resolution transmission electron microscopy, energy dispersive x-ray spectroscopy, and electron energy loss spectroscopy.
-Also, focussed ion beam etching/deposition and atom probe tomography are available.
+• State-of-the-art electron beam characterization facility including scanning electron microscopy, high resolution transmission electron microscopy, energy dispersive x-ray spectroscopy, and electron energy loss spectroscopy.
+We also have focussed ion beam etching/deposition and atom probe tomography.

 • A wide variety of x-ray diffraction equipment is available.